 Maslow tells us that a consumer has their needs in order, placing these in a pyramid.

-He points out that the first step, viewed from the bottom up, are the physiological needs.
+He points out that the first step, viewed from the bottom up, is the physiological needs.
 Then, in the second step, we can see security followed by social acceptance in the third step.
 Next, we get to the fourth, self-esteem, and the fifth and last, self-realization.

 Now, to understand this a little bit more, let’s look at an example.
 Imagine that you have a fashion company that centers on the sale of black dresses, a staple in every woman’s closet.

 Your brand, of course, has the first step of the pyramid covered.
 This meets a physiological need, that of clothing, and why not?
-It can also fulfill the second step, that of security, such as protection from the cold or protecting the customer with safe purchase.
+It can also fulfill the second step, that of security, such as protection from the cold or protecting the customer with a safe purchase.

 A fairly basic consumer can cover these first two pillars of needs.
 They are rarely attentive to fashion or what they usually consume.
 This is because, as we said before, their needs are basic.